Earn an MBA and M.Div. through one program.

 3 Hours

 Students will explore aspects of the global economy including resources acquisition, development, global shocks, international business, and trade.
 Students will investigate globalization and seek to provide an understanding of today's interdependent world.
-Students will be able to: evaluate elements of global economics and reflect on their impact to local context, analyze economic interdependencies created by globalization, and synthesize economic metrics for financial, marketing, and operational performance.
-Prerequisite: an economics course, equivalent experience or an approved leveling course.
+Students will be able to demonstrate the ability to: evaluate elements of global economics and reflect on their impact to local context, analyze economic interdependencies created by globalization and synthesize economic metrics for financial, marketing, and operational performance.

 3 Hours